 The Expansion of the Covenant People

 Ten days later, at the Festival of Pentecost, the Holy Spirit came down on the disciples of Jesus, appearing as little pillars of fire, and filled them with the Holy Spirit (Acts 2:1-13).
-In the First Testament the Spirit of God never indwelt anyone; He only rested on them for a time, because as sinners the Spirit of God could not indwell them.
+In the First Testament the Spirit of Yahweh never indwelt anyone; He only rested on them for a time, because as sinners the Spirit of Yahweh could not indwell them.
 And the Spirit came upon only a select few, mostly the prophets, priests, and kings.
 Yet now, with the atonement of sin through Jesus’s death, the Spirit of Yahweh could indwell any human of faith regardless of their social status or ethnicity (Hos.
 2:16-17; Jer.
 31:33-34; Ezek.
 11:17-21; Joel 2:28).
 Thus they all became prophets knowing the will of Yahweh.

 “When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them” (Acts 2:1-5).

 Throughout the book of Acts the disciples were empowered and emboldened through the Holy Spirit to share the gospel of Christ to all those who lived in Jerusalem and Judea (Acts.
 2:14-42; 3:11-26; 4:1-22) They healed many people as Christ had (Acts.
 3:1-10; 5:12-16).
-The covenant people of Yahweh, through the Holy Spirit, were doing what Israel had failed to do, be the image of God subduing the chaos and driving the serpents out of the garden.
+The covenant people of Yahweh, through the Holy Spirit, were doing what Israel had failed to do, to be the image of God subduing the chaos and driving the serpents out of the garden.
 But the early believers did not move out to the other nations like they had been commanded to do.
 Soon the Jewish leaders rejected the gospel of Christ and began to persecute them (Acts.
 4:13-22; 5:17-42; 6:8-8:3; 12).
 Yahweh used this persecution to drive the early Christians out of Judah and into the other nations (Acts 8:4-8, 26-40; 10; 13-14).

 One day Jesus appeared to the Jewish Pharisee Saul and rebuked him for persecuting the Christians, who were His people (Acts 9).
 This experience was so powerful that it changed Saul’s life.
 He dedicated all of his knowledge and skills to understanding the character and story of Yahweh’s redemption in the First Testament and how it led to Christ.
 His name was changed to Paul, and he became a great thinker, missionary, and key person in the formation of the early Church.

 Two major shifts began to happen in the early Church.
 First, it had become very clear at this point that the Jewish leaders and people as a whole had rejected Christ and His covenant.
-Second, Yahweh was actively pursuing the Gentiles in their inclusion in the covenant community.
+Second, Yahweh was actively pursuing the Gentiles in their inclusion in the covenant community by faith.
 The Jewish Christian leaders struggled with the inclusion of the Gentiles and wanted to put them under the Mosaic Law, asking them to be circumcised in order to be saved and included in the covenant community (Acts 15).
 Paul challenged this idea as contrary to the plan of Yahweh.
 Yahweh through the prophets and the Holy Spirit had made it clear that one did not have to go through the Mosaic Law in order to be saved through Jesus.
 All that was required for salvation was faith in Jesus to become a part of the promises of the Abrahamic Covenant (Rom.
 2:18-29).